blualg/m-ovito/doc/manual/reference/file_formats/input/lammps_dump.rst

 Python parameters
 """""""""""""""""

-The file reader accepts the following optional keyword parameters in a Python call to the :py:func:`~ovito.io.import_file` or :py:meth:`~ovito.pipeline.FileSource.load` functions.
+The file reader accepts the following optional keyword parameters in a call to the :py:func:`~ovito.io.import_file` or :py:meth:`~ovito.pipeline.FileSource.load` Python functions.

-.. py:function:: import_file(location, columns = None, sort_particles = False, **kwargs)
+.. py:function:: import_file(location, columns = None, sort_particles = False)
   :noindex:

   :param columns: A list of OVITO particle property names, one for each data column in the dump file.
 Overrides the mapping
                   that otherwise gets set up automatically as described above.
 List entries may be set to ``None`` to skip individual file columns during parsing.
-  :type columns: list[str|None] or None
+  :type columns: list[str | None] | None
   :param sort_particles: Makes the file reader reorder the loaded particles before passing them to the pipeline.
                          Sorting is based on the values of the ``Particle Identifier`` property loaded from the dump file.
   :type sort_particles: bool